What You Should Know Before Outsourcing Software Quality Assurance

 Are you going to implement total or incremental outsourcing?

-- Incremental outsourcing: The company divides the work into smaller, more manageable projects to reduce the need for outsourcing.
+- Incremental outsourcing: The QA company divides the work into smaller, more manageable projects to reduce the need for outsourcing software quality assurance.

 2. Prepare your SLAs.

-Service Level Agreements (SLAs) are meant to outline the amount of service your outsourcing partner is going to provide.
+Service Level Agreements (SLAs) are meant to outline the amount of QA services your outsourcing partner is going to provide.
 SLAs usually include the following:

 - On-time delivery: When are the target dates for finishing big deliverables?
 These must be set at the beginning.
 If the dates are to be moved, use change control processes.